B2B Marketing Attribution for Beginners

 Weighting touchpoints too much on the last click

-Spending too much time with attribution frameworks
+Spending too much time perfecting your attribution framework

-Step 1: Defining the right marketing channels
+Step 1: Define the right marketing channels

-Step 3: Grouping touchpoints into marketing sources
+Step 3: Group touchpoints into marketing sources

 Mapping all relevant marketing channels